Our four learning games:

 Observational Learning– Observational Learning is the process of one being observing another and then imitating the behavior to gain access to a reward.
 Dogs can learn from humans via observational learning if a human touches a target, a dog that has a history of training, will likely also touch that target.
 Likewise dogs will mimic the same body part so if you touch the target with your hand they likely use their paw.
 If you touch the target with your nose they will likely touch the target with their nose too.

-Have fun with your dog, training is both mentally and physically stimulating for dogs and their owners.
+Have fun with your dog, training is both mentally and physically stimulating for dogs and their s.
 Just a few minutes each day will keep you both on track to having a wonderful and loving relationship.